kboenke/amiclicking/README.md

 # Am I clicking?

-A webpage to check if clicks are registered properly.
+A [webpage](http://amiclicking.xyz) to check if clicks are registered properly.
+Supports touch-screens as well!